tfcp68/yantrix/docs/concepts/100_architecture.md

 ---
-title: APIs Overview
+title: Architecture
 ---

-# APIs Overview
+# Architecture

+Yantrix suggests the following application guidelines:

+-   Responsibility layers are built in accordance with a slightly adapted [MVC approach](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)
+-   an [Event-Driven Architecture](https://en.wikipedia.org/wiki/Event-driven_architecture) is used to communicate between layers of "Controller" part, with a globally available dictionary of `Events`, specific for the Application
+-   _"Controller"_ is composed of `Slices`, which are sets of interconnected `FSMs` (finite state machines), which communicate with `Events` and produce `Effects` to update the _"Model"_
+-   _"View"_ part (including UI and external I/O) is updated asynchronously with a **Render Loop**
+-   I/O streams are non-duplex and are separated into `Sources`, which generate `Events` for "Controller", and `Destinations`, which are updated when the _"Model"_ has changed
+-   _"Model"_ component is a serializable ([anemic](https://en.wikipedia.org/wiki/Anemic_domain_model)) data structure (`Data Model`), which provides a single global store for the whole application, though it can and should be built with composition of `Slices`.
+It can be propagated to external `Storages` in an asynchronous **Sync Loop**
+-   the **Main Loop** is taking `Events` from UI and I/O and repeatedly updates the `Data Model` and `Slices` internal states based on their internal rules

 ## Data Model

 All the App states are stored in a single anemic object structure, which is persisted between runs and deterministically describe the behavior of the App.
 Designing the proper `Data Model` is the essential and the most important step to start laying out logic using `Events` and `Slices`.

 `Data Model` contract can be composited from `Slices`, much like [Redux Toolkit](https://redux-toolkit.js.org/) does